UURAGE/ClientSideReasonerDemo/README.md

 ## Prerequisites

 * Visual Studio 2015
-* A scenario XML created by the [Scenario Editor](https://github.com/UURAGE/ScenarioEditor)
+* A scenario XML created by the [Scenario Editor](https://github.com/UURAGE/ScenarioEditor) or according to the [UUDSL](http://uudsl.github.io/scenario/namespace)
 * A compatible release of the [Scenario Reasoner](https://github.com/UURAGE/ScenarioReasoner)

 ## Usage